SUSSBIA/fabric-onboarding-experience/01-security-access-governance/README.md

 Some Fabric capabilities may be controlled by tenant-level, capacity-level, or administrator-managed settings.

-This means a user may not be able to use a feature simply because they have workspace access.
+In our current operating model, BIA controls the relevant Fabric tenant-level settings for the University’s analytics environment.
+This means some capabilities may not be available to users even if they have workspace access.

 Examples may include:

 - Creating certain Fabric items
 - Sharing content externally